 If you plan to use the NTA1000’s wireless interfaces, you must attach suitable antennas.
 Five dual-band antennas are provided with the NTA1000.
 They can be connected directly to the RP-SMA connectors on the back of the unit.
 Alternatively, they can be connected to the five included magnetic bases.
 The ends of the six foot leads from the magnetic bases can then be connected to the RP-SMA connectors on the back of the unit.
 Using the magnetic bases allows for greater flexibility of antenna placement.
 Signal quality will generally be better if the antennas are in close proximity to the device under test (DUT).

-The NTA1000 ships with a slightly modified 64-bit CentOS 8 operating system.
-Some of the changes to the stock CentOS distribution include:
+The NTA1000 ships with a slightly modified 64-bit Rocky Linux 8 operating system.
+Some of the changes to the stock Rocky Linux distribution include:

 - Custom disk partition layout

 - Custom firmware for the QCA9980 card